Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 People here are tired of the atmosphere in Washington.

-Okay, what I've done is taken something a lot more precise, which is is the surge working?
+What I've done is taken something a lot more precise, which is, is the surge working?

-How does the president regain the credibility that he needs to convince the American people that that's true, Tony?
+Regain the credibility that he needs to convince the American people that that's true, Tony.

 Well, you know what, Suzanne?

-Your credibility rating, journalists' credibility ratings are lower than the president.
+Your credibility rating, journalist credibility ratings are lower than the president.

 Way to go, Tony.

-This morning on CBS this morning, co-host Hannah Storm talked to Michelle Obama.
+This morning, co-host Hannah Storm talked to Michelle Obama.

 When you look at the poll numbers, your husband really trails with women by some 30 points to Senator Clinton.